primaryobjects/strips/Readme.md

 ﻿AI Planning with STRIPS
 --------

-This project is a demo of using the artificial intelligence planning library [strips](https://www.npmjs.com/package/strips), in node.js.
+This project is a demo of using the artificial intelligence automated planning library [strips](https://www.npmjs.com/package/strips), in node.js.

 Try it online at https://stripsfiddle.herokuapp.com

 ```
 npm install strips
 ```

+If you're new to STRIPS automated planning, here is a great [tutorial](http://www.primaryobjects.com/2015/11/06/artificial-intelligence-planning-with-strips-a-gentle-introduction/) to get you started.

+## Examples

 The following examples show how to solve planning problems by identifying the optimal set of actions to achieve a goal.
 For example, stacking blocks, Towers of Hanoi, and even [Starcraft](https://github.com/primaryobjects/strips#starcraft) can be solved by the AI (see below, it's pretty neat!).